zcash/halo2/book/src/user/dev-tools.md

 The `dev-graph` feature flag exposes several helper methods for creating graphical representations of circuits.

-`halo2::dev::circuit_layout` renders the circuit layout as a grid:
+`halo2::dev::CircuitLayout` renders the circuit layout as a grid:

-- Columns are layed out from left to right as advice, instance, and fixed.
+- Columns are layed out from left to right as instance, advice, and fixed.
 The order of columns is otherwise without meaning.
+  - Instance columns have a white background.
   - Advice columns have a red background.
-  - Instance columns have a white background.
   - Fixed columns have a blue background.
 - Regions are shown as labelled green boxes (overlaying the background colour).
 A region may appear as multiple boxes if some of its columns happen to not be adjacent.